stathis91/ZombieSim/ZombieSim/readme.md

-# Capsup's Engine
+# Android Zombie Simulator

-A simple engine in developement by Capsup and Digital-Decadence.com
+A simple zombie simulator developed by Capsup and Broodroster.

 ## Features:

-- Spinning blue 2d boxes in a 3d world!
-- Left arrow key rotates the box!
+- Uh..
+A black background screen!
 - Amazing coding!

 ## Requirements

-- A opengl 3.3 capable graphics card or higher.
-- Visual C++ Redistributable 2010 installed. ( Google it. )
+- A compatible android phone.